Renew a Teaching License in CO

 What state requirements does a teacher in Colorado need to meet for renewal?

-A valid professional license may be renewed every five years or an expired professional professional license or an expired certificate may be renewed with an equivalent of six semester hours of credit or 90 clock hours of professional development renewal activities (online courses) earned during the validity (from the issuance date to the expiration date) of your professional license.
+A valid or expired professional license may be renewed with six semester hours of credit or 90 clock hours of professional development renewal activities (online courses) earned during the validity (from the issuance date to the expiration date) of your professional license.

 Teachers in CO take RenewaTeachingLicense.com semester hour courses with Adams State University, a regionally accredited university, to help meet state requirements for renewing a teaching license in Colorado.